Portrait of a Man with a Falcon: History

 The Joslyn Art Museum dates this portrait to the late 1520s and attributes it to Titian alone, although this attribution is not accepted by some modern scholars.
 According to Georg Gronau, it was painted in Titian's middle period, about 1530 to 1540.

 The work was "sadly damaged" by the time it went to the United States in the early 1900s, and some students of Venetian art then thought it a copy.
 Charles Ricketts thought this impression was due mainly to the repainting, in brown, of the background, formerly grey, with the consequent weakening of the contours and falsifying of the shadows; and the reduction in the quality of the pigment by ironing or relining.
 Extensive conservation work was completed by senior conservator Mark Leonard at the Getty Museum in 2008.

 Provenance

 The picture was formerly in Castle Howard, Yorkshire.
 It was sold to the private collector E. F. Milliken of New York some time before 1904.
-The NYTimes states that the painting belonged to Seth Milliken.
+The New York Times states that the painting belonged to Seth Milliken.
 E. F. Milliken may be an error in transcription.
 The painting was purchased by the Josyln Art Museum in Omaha, Nebraska in the early 1940s and has remained there since.